9 Common Pottery Wheel Mistakes and How to Fix Them

 If you craft pieces using Clay that doesn’t have enough water, you will have smoothness problems.
 It is not fun to work with and generally makes molding harder.

-I struggled for a long time until I figured out my Clay was too dry and hard.
+I struggled for a long time until I realized my Clay was too dry and hard.
 It didn’t matter how much water I added to it on the Wheel; the Clay was still hard in the center.
 The best way to deal with dry Clay is to take it off the Wheel and introduce more water.
 Wedge the water into your Clay until it’s malleable (workable) throughout.

 If you feel that your Clay doesn’t have these properties, there are two things you can do;

-Mistake #3.2: Too Much Water on your Clay
+Mistake #3.2: Too Much Water on Your Clay

-When my Clay was too soft, it was easy to center but not so good for throwing on the Wheel.
+When my Clay was too soft, it was easy to center, but not so good for throwing on the Wheel.

 Before placing your Clay on the Wheel, wedge it.
 If it feels firm enough to shape it, you have the right consistency for your Clay.
 If it doesn’t feel right, here are two things that you can do to fix this issue: